Sampling-based quasiprobability simulation for fault-tolerant quantum error correction on the surface codes under coherent noise: Planar surface codes under coherent noise

-Since Clifford channels do not increase simulation costs, we just have to investigate the sampling cost of $\tilde{\mathcal{N}}_\text{coh}$, which is composed of the over rotation noise followed by the phase flip noise. \fi

-We first examine the sampling cost of our simulation which is characterized by the channel robustness $R_\text{*coh}\pqty{r,p}$ of $\mathcal{N}_\text{coh}$~\cite{howardApplicationResourceTheory2017,hakkakuComparativeStudySamplingbased2020,seddonQuantifyingMagicMultiqubit2019}. \if 0 Similar to the Ref.~\cite{howardApplicationResourceTheory2017,hakkakuComparativeStudySamplingbased2020,seddonQuantifyingMagicMultiqubit2019}, $R_\text{*coh}\pqty{r,p}$ can be calculated by decomposing the resource state corresponding to $\mathcal{N}_\text{coh}$ over stabilizer states.
-However, we do not use all the stabilizer states but the stabilizer states whose corresponding completely positive channels satisfy the trace-preserving condition. \fi The CSP channels employed to decompose $\mathcal{N}_\text{coh}$ are $\bqty{I}$, $\bqty{X}$, $\bqty{e^{-i (\pi /4)X}}$, and $\bqty{Xe^{-i (\pi /4)X}}$. \Cref{fig:ch_robustness_heatmap} shows the values of $R_\text{*coh}\pqty{r,p}$.
+We first examine the sampling cost of our simulation which is characterized by the channel robustness $R_\text{*coh}\pqty{r,p}$ of $\mathcal{N}_\text{coh}$~\cite{howardApplicationResourceTheory2017,hakkakuComparativeStudySamplingBased2021,seddonQuantifyingMagicMultiqubit2019}.
+The CSP channels employed to decompose $\mathcal{N}_\text{coh}$ are $\bqty{I}$, $\bqty{X}$, $\bqty{e^{-i (\pi /4)X}}$, and $\bqty{Xe^{-i (\pi /4)X}}$. \Cref{fig:ch_robustness_heatmap} shows the values of $R_\text{*coh}\pqty{r,p}$.
 From \cref{fig:ch_robustness_heatmap}, we confirm that the channel robustness increases as the noise coherence becomes larger as expected.
-Importantly, for a small $r$ with a sufficiently large $p$, the channel robustness decreases and hits 1.0, where an efficient simulation of coherent errors can be performed.
-By virtue of this, certain mixture of incoherent and coherent errors, for example, with $p=1\%$ ($0.1\%$) and $r = 0.10$ ($r=0.46$), can be efficiently simulated without any additional overhead, which is in an experimentally important parameter region.
+Importantly, for a small $r$ with a sufficiently large $p$, the channel robustness decreases and hits unity, where an efficient simulation of coherent errors can be performed.
+This is because $r\theta$ is small in this region, resulting in the low channel robustness of $\mathcal{N}_\text{over-rot}$.
+Thus, the bit-flip noise with large $p$ can easily make the channel robustness unity.
+On the other hand, at $p=0$, the channel robustness of $\mathcal{N}_\text{over-rot}$ is unity even if $r>0$ since we set $p=\sin^2\theta$.
+Therefore a certain mixture of incoherent and coherent errors, for example, with $p=1\%$ ($0.1\%$) and $r = 0.10$ ($r=0.46$), can be efficiently simulated without any additional overhead, which is in an experimentally important parameter region.
 This greatly improves the simulation cost over Ref. \cite{benninkUnbiasedSimulationNearClifford2017} which is a result of decomposing $\mathcal{N}_\text{coh}$ as a whole rather than decomposing $\mathcal{N}_\text{over-rot}$ and $\mathcal{N}_\text{bit-flip}$ individually.